satori-chatbots/user-simulator/README.md

 ## context

-  This field consist of a list of prompts that will define some caracteristics of the user simulator.
+  This field consist of a list of prompts that will define some characteristics of the user simulator.
   This can be used to define the name of the user, the availability for an appointment, allergies or intolerances, etc.
+  An option for loading predefined "personalities" can be enabled by typing inside of this field "personality:" and the path to the YAML file containing the desired personality.
+These personalities can go along with characteristics added by the programmer.

 ## ask_baout

 This field is used to narrow down the conversation topics the user simulator will carry out with the chatbot.
-It consist of a list of strings and dictionaries.
+It consists of a list of strings and dictionaries.

-The tester define a list of prompts for the user simulator to check on the chatbot.
+The tester define a list of prompts with indications for the user simulator to check on the chatbot.
 These prompts can contain variables that should be called inside the text between double brackets {{var}}.
-The varibales should be instantiated in the list as shown in the example above with the exact same name as written between brackets (case-sensitive).
+Variables are useful to provide variability in the testing process and should be instantiated in the list as shown in the example above with the exact same name as written between brackets (case-sensitive).

 Variables follow a specific structure defined by 3 fields as shown below: data, type and function.
 ```
 ask_about:
-  - "cost estimation for photos of {{number_photo.random()}} artworks"
+  - "cost estimation for photos of {{number_photo}} artworks"
   - number_photo:
       function: forward()
       type: int